Are Collagen Supplements Worth the Hype?

 Research on Collagen Supplements: Are They For You?

 The truth is that the research on collagen supplements is thin.
-This is not to say that there’s no research supporting the claims that collagen supplements aid in relieving joint pain and improving skin elasticity and suppleness.
+This is not to say that there’s no research supporting the claims that collagen supplements aid in joint and skin health.
 However, the studies that do support these claims are small or short-term.
 They do show promising results, however, which should motivate researchers to continue digging.

 In a meta-analysis of eight studies on the effects of ingesting hydrolyzed collagen on skin health, all eight studies showed some form of improvement, although not statistically significant in every study.
 Studies measured skin elasticity and hydration in addition to the appearance of fine lines and wrinkles.
 (1)